meta-space-org/playnetwork/docs/node/User.md

 # User (node)
 extends [pc.EventHandler]

-User interface which is created for each individual connection.
+User interface which is created for each individual connection from `PlayNetwork` to a [Node].
 User can join multiple rooms, and will have unique [Player] per room.

 ---